lbryio/lbry-desktop/.github/ISSUE_TEMPLATE.md

 - LBRY Installation ID:
 - Operating system:

 ## Anything Else

 <!-- Include anything else that does not fit into the above sections -->

 ## Screenshots

 <!-- If a screenshot would help explain the bug, please include one or two here -->

-## Internal Use

-### Acceptance Criteria
-1.
-2.
-3.

-### Definition of Done
-- [ ]  Tested against acceptance criteria
-- [ ] Tested against the assumptions of the user story
-- [ ] The project builds without errors
-- [ ] Unit tests are written and passing
-- [ ] Tests on devices/browsers listed in the issue have passed
-- [ ] QA performed & issues resolved
-- [ ] Refactoring completed
-- [ ] Any configuration or build changes documented
-- [ ] Documentation updated
-- [ ] Peer Code Review performed